DEFY Blogsearch the defy medical knowledge base:

 Testosterone Replacement Therapy (TRT) helps treat low Testosterone, or hypogonadism, in men.
 It can help restore Testosterone levels and improve quality of life by relieving life-disrupting symptoms like erectile dysfunction, fat gain, fatigue, and more.

 There are many different delivery systems for Testosterone therapy, the most popular of which are Testosterone injections and topical creams and gels.

-This guide will cover the basics of Testosterone deficiency and TRT, including symptoms, delivery methods, optimal ranges, ancillary medications like HCG, and more.
+This guide will cover the basics of Testosterone deficiency and TRT, including symptoms, delivery methods, optimal ranges, ancillary medications, and more.

 Testosterone is an anabolic steroid produced by the testes in men and, to a lesser extent, the ovaries in women.

 In men, Testosterone is responsible for many functions, including the development of secondary sex characteristics like growth of body hair, increased muscle mass, and others.
 Testosterone is also responsible for developing the prostate and the testes, as well as playing an important role in male sex drive and sperm production.

 Testosterone affects many factors throughout the male body, as well, including red blood cell production, fat storage, mood, and more – which is why a Testosterone deficiency can lead to symptoms that reduce quality of life.

 Testosterone deficiency syndrome, also called hypogonadism or Low T, is a medical condition in which the body doesn’t produce enough Testosterone.

 Hypogonadism causes can include: